Carmichael Good Governance Awards for Non-Profit Organisations

 A panel of judges with appropriate experience and expertise has been established to adjudicate shortlisted entries and select the winners.
 The awards will be adjudicated based on a desk based evaluation with a screening, shortlisting and judging process.
 It will be based on the information published in the annual reports & financial statements.

-Category 1; for volunteer only and organisations with an annual turnover of less than €50,000
+- Category 1: For organisations with an annual turnover of less than €100,000

-Category 2; for volunteer only and organisations with an annual turnover of between €50,000 and €250,000
+- Category 2: For organisations with an annual turnover of between €100,000 and €250.000.

-Category 3; for organisations with an annual turnover of between €250,000 and €1 million.
+- Category 3: For organisations with an annual turnover of over €250,000 and under €750,000.

-Category 4: for organisations with an annual turnover of between €1 million and €5 million.
+- Category 4: For organisations with an annual turnover of over €750,000 and under €2.5 million.

-Category 5: for organisations with an annual turnover of between €5 million and €15 million
+- Category 5: For organisations with an annual turnover of over €2.5 million and under €10 million

-Category 6; for organisations with an annual turnover of over €15 million.
+- Category 7: For organisations with an annual turnover of over €50 million.

 Awards Ceremony